 - The challenge provides a rather sporty motivation for ongoing work at the piano, which will certainly appeal to some.

-But there are some cautions to consider:
+But there are certainly some significant cautions to consider:

 - Attempting too many pieces in relatively quick succession can prove just as frustrating as learning too few;

-- Tackling more advanced, time-consuming repertoire is important.
+- Tackling more advanced, time-consuming repertoire is hugely important.
 We need to embrace pieces which challenge us technically, musically, creatively and emotionally;

 - Playing by ear, from memory, and creating our own music have importance within the musician’s development, and must not be neglected in the pursuit of any challenge which is notation-driven;